 Q: Will you be at the ASHP Midyear Clinical Meeting?

-A: Yes, there will be representatives from the Johns Hopkins Community Pharmacy Residency Program at the Midyear Clinical Meeting in Orlando, FL.
-We will be at The Johns Hopkins Home Care Group – Johns Hopkins Outpatient Pharmacy booth (#5208) during the residency showcase on Tuesday, December 10, 2013 from 8:00 am - 11:00 am.
+A: Yes, there will be representatives from the Johns Hopkins Community Pharmacy Residency Program at the Midyear Clinical Meeting in Anaheim, CA. We will be at The Johns Hopkins Home Care Group – Johns Hopkins Outpatient Pharmacy booth (#5621) during the residency showcase on Tuesday, December 9 from 8 am to 11 am.

 Q: Can you tell me more about your program?